-Everybody perceives me as the guy who avoids social situations and doesn’t talk to anyone.
+Everybody sees me as the guy who avoids social situations and doesn’t talk to anyone.
 The guy who sits with headphones on throughout the work day.
 The guy who eats lunch alone at 3 PM when nobody else is around.
-I’ve gotten comments from every single manager I have worked with, that I am very good technically and very detailed in analyzing problems, but should talk more around people.
+I’ve gotten comments from every manager I have worked with, that I am very good technically and very detailed in analyzing problems, but should talk more around people.

 Just don’t remind me that I am different, because I did not ask to be.
 Its hard enough leaving the safe confines of my room every morning, dragging myself to the office, telling myself to maintain eye contact during every conversation and not to lose focus every five minutes because some people decided that they needed to have a discussion literally one feet away from my desk.
 Mirroring helps for maintaining conversations.
 Initiating one is a completely different beast to tackle.